ACL KNEE RECONSTRUCTION MELBOURNE

 Once the decision is made between yourself and Dr Riazi to have surgery, we will help guide you to prepare for the operation.
 It is often helpful to make a checklist for yourself.

 Make sure that you let Dr Riazi know about any medical conditions you may have.
-It is a good idea to make an appointment with your GP so that they can perform a general evaluation prior to the procedure and assess fitness for surgery and anaesthesia.
-You may need to take some pre-operative tests such as blood tests, cardiogram and/or chest x-ray.
+You will be referred by Dr Riazi to a Perioperative Physician, who will assess your overall health and fitness to undertake surgery and anaesthesia.
+You may need to have some pre-operative tests such as blood tests, an echo-cardiogram and/or a chest x-ray.

 If you have any dental work planned, make sure that it is completed well in advance of surgery.
 It is important that any dental infections are dealt with prior to surgery to reduce the risk of infection